 The girls in Mangri village were at a huge disadvantage to boys.
-Collecting water reduced their time studying and bathing put their personal safety at risk
+Collecting water reduced their time studying and bathing in view of the boys put their personal safety at risk.

 About Water for Girls

 Mangri village is a remote community close to the Tibetan border.
 Girls would have to walk 3km up and down the mountain, at least twice a day to collect water.
 They told us they were scared to bathe in an open space because boys would watch them.
 At their hostel the sanitation facilities were inadequate.
 When there was a water shortage, other villagers often stopped the girls from collecting water.

 In 2016, with our partners, SAHAS Nepal, a community project was initiated with villagers laying a 3km water pipe from higher elevations directly to their village.
 The pipe is split into two, providing piped water to the 145 households in the village, and directly to the hostel where 65 girls from remote communities live to be able to access secondary education.